 As is often the case in a small city, Kingsland doesn't have a public transportation system that people use for their commute.

-The education level of Kingsland citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.95% of adults 25 and older in Kingsland have a college degree.
+The percentage of adults in Kingsland who are college-educated is close to the national average for all communities of 21.84%: 19.95% of the adults in Kingsland have a bachelor's degree or advanced degree.

 The per capita income in Kingsland in 2010 was $23,956, which is wealthy relative to Georgia, and middle income relative to the rest of the US.
 This equates to an annual income of $95,824 for a family of four.
 However, Kingsland contains both very wealthy and poor people as well.